Various types of spinal pinched nerves — understanding your pain

 - Lower back

-Contact Laser Spine Institute to learn more about the various types of spinal pinched nerves and what our experts can do to help relieve your neck and back pain.
+Contact Laser Spine Institute to learn more about the various types of spinal pinched nerves and what our dedicated team can do to help relieve your neck and back pain.
+Our minimally invasive procedures offer a safer and effective alternative to traditional open spine surgery.^